protickr/git-notebook/readme.md

 #### Undo commit(s) locally by Git Reset

-**Changes where or which commit, branch is pointing to, does not directly Moves HEAD**
+**Changes where or which commit branch is pointing to, does not directly Moves HEAD**
 **there are 3 types of git reset**

 #### Soft reset